GIST-CSBL/BayeshERG/README.md

 - BayeshERG Official Repository

 # Prerequsites
+- Anaconda
-- To avoid the package version issue, we open our code with Anaconda virtual environment.
+To avoid the package version issue, we open our code with Anaconda virtual environment.
 Therefore, the Anaconda should be installed in advance.

 # Requirements
 - Input Format